larsiusprime/FlashEmulator/README.md

 As of this writing, there exists no complete, "Flash Emulator" that supports arbitrary SWF playback with sufficient accuracy and performance.
 There do exist several incomplete and/or abandoned projects, namely Mozilla's Shumway, as well as the Lightspark project.
 However, there *do* exist a wide variety of open source projects that have solved nearly every problem necessary to build the sort of true "Flash Emulator" we want.

+I propose we take the best from each and make a true Flash Emulator.

 # Prior attempts

 Here is a list of previous attempts to create a *replacement Flash player*